 replication commands anyway by using the

 option.
-This will generate the SQL statements for the objects
+This generates the SQL statements for the objects but

 generated with your own backup and restore tools.